tardate/LittleArduinoProjects/Electronics101/FM/SingleStageTransmitterKit2/README.md

 ### Tuning

-After a quick build, it seemed the device was transmitter slightly high about the FM band (I could get some interference but not a good signal at the upper limits ~108MHz).
+After a quick build, the device was transmitting slightly high on the FM band (I could get some interference but not a good signal at the upper limits ~108MHz).

 Taking a look at the air-coil inductor, seems it should have an inductance of around 66nH: